AdobeDocs/experience-platform.en/help/destinations/destination-sdk/file-based-render-template-api.md

 ---
-description: This page lists and describes all the API operations that you can perform using the `/authoring/testing/template/render/destination/` API endpoint, to render exported data for your destination, based on your destination configuration.
+description: This page explains how to use the /authoring/testing/template/render endpoint to visualize how the templatized customer data fields defined in your destination configuration would look like.
-title: Render customer fields configuration
+title: Validate templatized customer fields
 ---

-# Render templatized customer fields configuration {#render-template-api-operations}
+# Validate templatized customer fields

 ## Overview {#overview}

-The `/authoring/testing/template/render` endpoint helps you visualize how the templatized [customer data fields](file-based-destination-configuration.md#customer-data-fields) defined in your destination configuration woudld look like in the Experience Platform UI.
+The `/authoring/testing/template/render` endpoint helps you visualize how the templatized [customer data fields](file-based-destination-configuration.md#customer-data-fields) defined in your destination configuration would look like.

+The endpoint generates random values for your customer data fields, and returns them in the response.
+This helps you validate the semantic structure of customer data fields, such as bucket names or folder paths.

 ## Getting started {#getting-started}